Light-Meson Spectroscopy with COMPASS: Partial-Wave Analysis Formalism

 \paragraph{Decay into Two Spinless Final-State Particles} The simplest example is the decay of~$X$ into a two-body final state of spinless particles, \ie $X \to 1 + 2$.\footnote{This could be, for example, $X \to \eta \pi$ or $\eta' \pi$, where $\eta$, $\eta'$, and~$\pi$ are considered as quasi-stable particles.} In this case, the amplitude $\widetilde{\Psi}_{X \to 1 + 2}(m_X, \tau_2)$ for the $X$~decay is given by \cref{eq:2_body_decay_amp} with $r = X$ and $\mathcal{A}_1 = \mathcal{A}_2 = 1$.
 In addition, we have to take into account that the propagator term $\mathcal{D}_X(m_X)$ for~$X$ is already accounted for as a factor in \cref{eq:ampl_ansatz_single_res}.
 With $J_1 = J_2 = 0$ and $\lambda_1 = \lambda_2 = 0$, the decay amplitude hence reads

-The only non-vanishing Clebsch-Gordan coefficients are the ones, where the total spin~$S_X$ of the $(1, 2)$~system and its spin projection~$\lambda$ are both zero and as a consequence $\lambda_X = \lambda = 0$ and $L_X = J$.
+The only non-vanishing Clebsch--Gordan coefficients are the ones, where the total spin~$S_X$ of the $(1, 2)$~system and its spin projection~$\lambda$ are both zero and as a consequence $\lambda_X = \lambda = 0$ and $L_X = J$.
 Since $\lambda_X = 0$, the Wigner $D$-function reduces to the spherical harmonics $Y_J^M$ according to

 Therefore,

 \paragraph{Decay into Three Spinless Final-State Particles} For $n$-body decays of~$X$ with $n \geq 3$, the decay amplitude $\widetilde{\Psi}_{X \to \text{FS}}(m_X, \tau_n)$ is calculated by recursive application of \cref{eq:2_body_decay_amp}.
 The simplest example for a three-body decay is the decay $X \to r + 3$ with $r \to 1 + 2$, where 1, 2, and 3 are spinless particles.
 Here, an intermediate isobar resonance~$r$ appears in the $(1, 2)$~subsystem.\footnote{A concrete example would be $X^- \to \pi^-\pi^-\pi^+$, where the two indistinguishable $\pi^-$ need to be symmetrized as described in \cref{sec:pwa.analysis_model.symmetrization}.} Applying \cref{eq:2_body_decay_amp} recursively, the amplitude for such a decay reads